Reinventing a Traditional Style for Today’s Homeowner

 6. Industrial Accents

 This dazzling kitchen of an attractive one-story Contemporary Farmhouse style home gives a wonderful illustration of mixing and matching natural wood and fabric accents with modern touches: stainless-steel appliances – sink, dishwasher, wall oven, refrigerator – and hanging lights over the dining table.
-The home has three bedrooms, 2.5 baths, a family room, dining area, and main kitchen, all in an open floor plan (Plan #142-1233).
+The home has three bedrooms, 2.5 baths, a family room, a dining area, and a main kitchen, all in an open floor plan (Plan #142-1233).